Language

 ACCOMMODATION | Luxurious lodges with swimming pools, air conditioning, wine cellars, Wi-Fi and spas. | From simple chalets to camping in tents with shared ablutions. | |||

 SIGHTINGS | Excellent – the lodges are mostly in the south which has a high concentration of leopards.
-Plus guides share information about a small area, making it easier for them to find game.
+Plus, guides share information about a small area, making it easier for them to find game.
 The area is known for seeing all of the Big 5 in a single day. | Up to you.
 You will be driving and spotting, plus there is no limit to how many vehicles will be at sightings. | |||

 DINING | The best safari food in Africa.
 Award-winning chefs serve up inventive dishes and fine South African wines. | Up to you.
 Some rest camps have kitchenettes or low-key canteens but most people self-cater.
-There are few restaurants or shops so ensure you bring sufficient supplies and remember than refrigeration is limited. | |||
+There are few restaurants or shops so ensure you bring sufficient supplies and remember that refrigeration is limited. | |||

 RANGE | Limited to your area and whatever traversing rights are in place. | Up to you.
 You can choose to drive as much or as little as you like. | |||